 As for Caol Ila, it remains the largest distillery on the island, producing in one week the same as Kilchoman’s annual output.
 The spirit produced here is used extensively in blends like Johnnie Walker, but when bottled as a single malt, it offers an excellent alternative to fans of smokey drams.

 The flagship 12 year old expression first appeared in 2002, bottled at 43%, it is available for around £35 in the UK.

-There’s no mistaking the provenance when you nose it… Islay leaps out of the glass at you with Smoke, Charcoal and Ash backed up by some Salty Sea Air and Creamy Vanilla and Lemon.
+Smell: There’s no mistaking the region on the nose… Islay leaps out of the glass with Smoke, Charcoal and Ash backed up by Salty Sea Air, Creamy Vanilla and Lemon.

 Taste: Vanilla, Brine, White Pepper and Boiled Sweets, wrapped in a blanket of medicinal Peat Smoke.

 Thoughts: Costs around £35 to £40.
 Typically characterful Islay malt full of brine and smoke.
 It isn’t one of the most famous Islay whiskies, or the most celebrated but Caol Ila is a remarkably consistent distillery.
 Their 12-year-old is a good entry point to the world of Islay whisky, it won’t be for everyone but it also isn’t as robust or oily as some of its neighbours.
 That may make it a little more accessible.